-Trump sends New Year letter to Chinese president — but still no phone Call
+Trump sends New Year letter to Chinese president — but still no phone call

 So the muted language in Wednesday's letter stood in sharp contrast to the slew of anti-China remarks from Trump.

-Officially, China's Foreign Ministry expressed "thanks" for the missive, and Foreign Ministry spokesman Lu Kang dismissed the idea that it was a poor substitute for a call or even a snub.
+Officially, China's Foreign Ministry expressed "thanks" for the missive, and spokesman Lu Kang dismissed the idea that it was a poor substitute for a call or even a snub.

 "The two countries share wide common interests, and cooperation is the only correct path," he told reporters during a daily government briefing Thursday.